In the Battlefields

 In the Battlefields (Dans les champs de bataille, معارك حب maarek hob) is a 2004 Lebanese film by director Danielle Arbid.
 The film premiered on May 16 during the 2004 Cannes Film Festival, in the Directors' Fortnight section where the film ran for the Caméra d'Or during the 2004 Cannes Film Festival.
 It is the first feature film by Danielle Arbid.

 Synopsis

-It's 1983, during the Lebanese civil war.
+In 1983, during the Lebanese civil war.
 Lina, a twelve-year-old girl, is a close friend with her eighteen-year-old aunt's maid Siham.
 She tries to defend her friend without getting any kind of attention from her or from her family.

+Through the events, the film explores the impact of the civil war on the Lebanese family and its causes.